Last Updated: June 28, 2021

 Your logo can cost you from nothing to a billion dollars.
 At the end of the day, the important thing is that it conveys the right message.

 12. Color psychology facts, applied in real-life examples – Heinz changed the color of their ketchup from red to green, which resulted in a $23 million growth in sales.

 - In the 1950s, Pepsi used light-blue painted vending machines in South East Asia.
 What they didn’t know is this color is associated with mourning and death in this part of the world.
 By the time they changed the color of the machines, their sales had collapsed.

 - Schools in Hamburg used blue-tinted light in their classrooms, which reduced children’s hyperactivity by 77%, and they made 45% fewer errors.

-- Performable.com (which is now a part of HubSpot) changed their CTA button color from green to red.
+- Performable.com (which is now a part of HubSpot) changed its CTA button color from green to red.
 That simple change increased conversions by 21%.

-- The apparel shop RIPT changed their CTA color from green to yellow.
+- The apparel shop RIPT changed its CTA color from green to yellow.
 This resulted in a 6.3% increment in sales.

 Colors have a significant impact on people, but keep in mind they have different associations in different cultures.
 Adapt your colors according to your target audience.

 People look at your business from the prism of its colors.

 Each color conveys different associations and evokes various feelings.